w3f/polkadot-wiki/docs/general/polkadot-direction.md

 Polkadot 1.0 was a chain-centric paradigm consisting of isolated chains able to exchange messages.
-This was not fundamentally different from having completely different chains connected to bridges, with the only difference of having the relay-chain securing the network, providing message-passing capability, and doing some extra tasks such as [staking](../learn/learn-staking.md), [accounts](./learn-accounts-index), [balances](../learn/learn-transactions.md#balance-transfers), and [governance](../learn/learn-polkadot-opengov.md).
+This was not fundamentally different from having completely different chains connected to bridges, with the only difference of having the relay chain securing the network, providing message-passing capability, and doing some extra tasks such as [staking](../learn/learn-staking.md), [accounts](./learn-accounts-index), [balances](../learn/learn-transactions.md#balance-transfers), and [governance](../learn/learn-polkadot-opengov.md).
 Having a chain-centric system will ultimately